thefcraft/Tab-Manager-Extension-PRO/README.md

 ## TODO

-- [ ] switch to IndexedDB insted of localStorage.
+- [ ] switch to IndexedDB insted of localStorage So we can improve image quality a little bit.
 - [ ] add darktheme support to popup window.
-- [ ] add nextJs source code for dashboard.
+- [x] add nextJs source code for dashboard.
+- [ ] add support for export json and load json for saved tabs...
+- [ ] add support for publishing tabs/workspaces with others...
+- [ ] save data to server with support for firebase to login and logout...
+- [ ] add option to edit workspace name for given url/item in a workspace maybe add a selector item at popup dialog window
+- [ ] Optional: add feature to add comments + tags on an given url/item.
+- [ ] Optional: add feature to add tags + description on workflow.
+- [ ] BUG: when we rename an workflow then the urls is not updated it shows old workflows but select the new workflow defaults...
+Not that important to solve as we can scroll the website to solve this
+- [ ] make it more responsive by adding collapsible sidebar

 ## Features